ajitagupta/businessprimer/README.md

-# An Entrepreneurship Primer - MBA Business Principles
+# An Entrepreneurship Primer - MBA Business Principles by Josh Kaufman

 Succinctly, a business can be defined as a repeatable process that
 1. creates or provides something of value